priyakalot/affective-computing-nlu/betterlistener/data/nlu.md

 - I'm sorry to hear that
 - I believe you
 - You're right
+- I trust you
-- trust
+- We can trust each other
+- I have faith in you
-- faith
+- Have faith
-- goodwill
+- You have my goodwill
-- loyalty
+- You have my loyalty
+- I'm loyal to you
+- Loyalty is an important quality

 ## intent:fear